MicrosoftDocs/entra-docs/docs/external-id/customers/quickstart-trial-setup.md

 Microsoft Entra External ID is now generally available.
 To get started, you have two options:

 - **Set up a tenant with a subscription:** Create a tenant with an external tenant configuration in the Microsoft Entra admin center.
 For more information about how to create a tenant, see [Set up a tenant](quickstart-tenant-setup.md).
 - **Free trial with no payment or subscription required:** Create a free trial tenant with an external configuration.
-This free trial provides you the opportunity to try new features and build applications and processes during the 30-day trial period.
+This free trial provides you with the opportunity to try new features and build applications and processes during the 30-day trial period.
 Each user account can only have one active free trial tenant at a time.
 Organization (tenant) admins can invite other users.
 If you're a developer using Visual Studio Code, you can also set up a free trial through the Microsoft Entra External ID extension ([learn more](visual-studio-code-extension.md)).
 This free trial sign-up, where no payment information is required, is currently in preview and designed for testing and evaluation purposes only.
-It is not suitable for scale testing or production use.
+It isn't suitable for scale testing or production use.

-The trial tenant will support up to 10K resources, learn more about Microsoft Entra service limits [here](~/identity/users/directory-service-limits-restrictions.md).
-During your free trial, you'll have the option to unlock the full set of features by upgrading to [Azure free account](https://azure.microsoft.com/free/).
+The trial tenant supports up to 10K resources, learn more about Microsoft Entra service limits [here](~/identity/users/directory-service-limits-restrictions.md).
+During your free trial, you have the option to unlock the full set of features by upgrading to [Azure free account](https://azure.microsoft.com/free/).

    > [!NOTE]
    > At the end of the free trial period, your free trial tenant will be disabled and deleted.
 You can always come back and register for another trial using this link: https://aka.ms/ciam-free-trial.